JnyJny/busylight/README.md

 ![All supported lights](https://github.com/JnyJny/busylight/raw/master/demo/demo.gif)

-Make a supported USB attached LED light turn on, off and blink; all from the comfort of your very own command-line.
-If your platform supports HIDAPI (Linux, MacOS, Windows and probably others), then you can use `busylight`!
+Make a USB attached LED light turn on, off and blink; all from the comfort of your very own command-line.
+If your platform supports HIDAPI (Linux, MacOS, Windows and probably others), then you can use `busylight` with supported lights!

 ## Usage